debops/debops/INSTALL.rst

 - EncFS and GPG for encrypted :file:`secret/` directory support (optional)

-On the remote host side, DebOps is developer to work against a Debian ``netinst`` installation with OpenSSH server installed.
+On the remote host side, DebOps is designed to work against a Debian ``netinst`` installation with OpenSSH server installed.